-The disease is characterized by the presence of new bony structure around the pastern or coffin joint, lameness in case of trotting and the condition will be aggravated if you are not giving proper care at the right time.
+The disease is characterized by the presence of a new bony structure around the pastern or coffin joint, lameness in case of trotting and the condition will be aggravated if you are not giving proper care at the right time.

-The condition of the ringbone could be managed easily in the early stage by applying cold bandage in the affected joint.
+The condition of the ringbone could be managed easily in the early stage by applying a cold bandage to the affected joint.
 You can check the ratio of Ca and P and supply one spoon of extra bone meal in the ration.
 The horse should be given adequate rest up to recovery.

 11. Sheared Heels and Quarters

-There are two bulbs in the hoof of a horse.
+There are two bulbs on the hoof of a horse.
 Both bulbs contact simultaneously on the ground when the horse walks or stands.
 The bulb of the heel touches the ground first and the horse becomes imbalance to bear the weight of the body.
 The condition leads to the upward displacement of hell which leads to the lameness and painful condition of the hoof.

 The lameness may lead to navicular disease, injuries to the hoof wall, and thrush.
-The fault is hoof trimming, and fault in the hoof conformation may often lead sheared heels in the horse.
+The fault is hoof trimming, and fault in the hoof conformation may often lead to sheared heels in the horse.

 12. Thin Sole

-You may find some have thin sole due to lack of care or naturally.
+You may find some have thin soles due to lack of care or naturally.
 The sole protects the coffin bone, and the thin sole may lead to thrush or damage of coffin bone or bruises.
 You can use a gel between the shoe and sole to protect the thinly soled hoof.
 Regular care of horse hoof with experienced farrier will reduce the problems of this sole.

 13. Horse Hoof Diseases: Keratoma

 Keratoma is the condition in which corn tumors developed in the inner side of the hoof wall.
 The size of the tumor can be from 1 inch to 3 inches.
 This disease can be seen in some parts of the wall or the whole area.
 This tumor looks like a pyramid, conical, or irregular in shape.
-The causes of the disease are regular irritation in the sensitive laminae of the coronary band and excessive hit on the soft tissues.
+The causes of the disease are regular irritation in the sensitive laminae of the coronary band and excessive hits on the soft tissues.

 In Keratoma lameness may or may not be present but septic juice may come out from the infected sensitive laminae.
 Removal of the tumor is the main treatment if lameness may not be present.
 You may give ATS or TT and antibiotics in severe cases.